waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## III.
 Strategic Plans & Hypotheses

 - **Current Plan:** Travel from Azalea Town to New Bark Town to meet Professor Elm.
+This is currently blocked by my inability to navigate Route 32.

 ## IV.
 Tool Development Log
 - **`path_master` & `path_master_v2` (abandoned):** Multiple attempts to fix my BFS-based pathfinders for Route 32 have failed.
-The logic for handling one-way tiles is clearly flawed.
-I am abandoning these tools for now and will proceed with manual navigation until I can develop a more robust solution.
+My strategy of making small patches was flawed.
+- **New Strategy:** I will develop a new, robust pathfinding tool (`path_master_v3`) from scratch.
+The journey to New Bark Town is on hold until this tool is fully functional and verified.
+My secondary goal is now dedicated to this task.